Presencial, Online, Streaming

 • Process Letter.

-• Main matters to negotiate:
+• Main issues to negotiate:

 • Recurring EBITDA.